 If there is a upstream and an associated (part of the same session) downstream flow, then there MUST exist separate classifiers for the upstream flow and the downstream flow.
-The Classifier is updated by the RSVP message for the reservation performed for the upstream and downstream flows.
-The session data flow MUST match the classifier to receive the Quality of Service associated with the RSVP reservation.
+The Classifier is updated by the reservation performed for the upstream and downstream flows.
+The session data flow MUST match the classifier to receive the Quality of Service associated with the reservation.